apache/apisix-ingress-controller/docs/en/latest/practices/how-to-access-Apache-APISIX-Prometheus-Metrics-on-k8s.md

 Observability (monitoring functionality) has always played an important role in system maintenance.
 A good monitoring system can help engineers quickly understand the status of services running in production environments and can locate problems or give early warning of anomalies when they occur.

 Prometheus is a leading open-source project focused on metrics and alerting that has changed the way the world does monitoring and observability.
 And Apache APISIX has enhanced its support for Prometheus Metrics in recent releases, adding a new feature for use in conjunction with the `public-api` plugin.
 This article will introduce how to configure `public-api` to protect Prometheus to collect Apache APISIX 's Metrics data.
+You can learn more about Prometheus by clicking on this [link](https://prometheus.io/).

 ## Initial Knowledge about `public-api`